ngtban/wavenet_de_data_prep/README.md

 If you want to have a try at extracting the dialogue data and save it in tables, run this mix task:
 `mix prepare_bundle <path to the json file containing dialogue data>`

-You can check issue #6 to see what I am reallying doing in that mix task.
+You can check issue #6 to see what I am really doing in that mix task.

 For a list of other mix tasks used for processing the bundled dialogue data, check the folder at the path `lib/mix/tasks`.